cpcitor/cpc-dev-tool-chain/README.md

 ### Credits

-* Thanks to ronaldo / Cheesetea (ronaldo@cheesetea.com) for testing on cygwin, reporting issues and offering fixes.
+* Thanks to ronaldo / Cheesetea (ronaldo@cheesetea.com) for testing on Cygwin, reporting issues and offering fixes.
 * Thanks to artaburu, upstream author of cpcrslib, for cooperation making it easier to use.